 - Regional techniques: This blocks pain by numbing a specific part of the body.

 Chronic pain that continues after your child leaves the hospital can cause many problems, including affecting his family, school and social lives.
 This is why access to our Pain Clinic may benefit your child.
 Every care plan uses a collaborative approach that involves different specialties, including pain psychology, to help your child feel better.

 All patients are seen Monday through Thursday mornings in our Pain Clinics.
 Appointments last about two to three hours.
 Each appointment includes a visit from an anesthesiologist who specializes in pediatric pain, a nurse practitioner and a pain psychologist.
 Our outpatient Pain Clinic is the only one of its kind in the Southeast, treating more than 200 children and teens each year.
 Our team of experts combines the latest technology with a caring, child-friendly approach to deliver customized treatment options based on each child’s condition and needs.

 After your child’s first appointment, the next appointments will only be about 30 minutes.
 We might also make a referral for your child to visit with a pediatric physical therapist, a psychologist or other specialists.

 Once a year, Children’s hosts Pain Education Day.
 Our patients, families and care team gather to help patients feel more empowered in managing chronic pain.
 We hear from patients who have successfully taken charge of chronic pain; host sessions about pain management topics, such as acupuncture and yoga; and meet in small groups to develop action plans and answer questions.

-Led by Jim Mooney, MD, Director of the Pain Clinic at Children's Egleston Hospital, and Adam Stuart, MD, Director of the Pain Clinic at Children's Scottish Rite Hospital, our team provides a multidisciplinary approach to your child’s care.
+Led by Benjamin Lee, MD, Director of the Pain Clinic at Children's, our team provides a multidisciplinary approach to your child’s care.